FlatOut 4: Total Insanity Review

 The first two FlatOut games were developed by Bugbear Entertainment, taking the racing genre by storm over a decade ago with destruction derby-esque racing and stunt mini-games best remembered for flinging the driver through the windshield at designated targets.
 After releasing a remake of FlatOut 2 under a new name, Bugbear moved on from the franchise, but regrettably, a third game was released.
 The game was so poorly received, many believed it put the nail in the coffin for the series, but FlatOut 4: Total Insanity hopes to return the franchise to its former glory, even remastering some of the fan-favorite events and mini-games.

 Developed by Kylotonn, best known for their work on the WRC racing series, FlatOut 4: Total Insanity is a competent arcade racer but fails to innovate.
 The game does include an adequate career mode, as you earn cash by placing high enough in races with the goal of winning the current cup event.
-While your rundown looking starting car isn’t the fastest or the strongest, you’ll use your prize money on upgradable parts to boost your car’s ability to accelerate faster, take sharper turns, and dish out extreme punishment.
-There are two main philosophies in FlatOut4, racing to win and racing to destroy your opponents.
+While your rundown-looking starting car isn't the fastest or the strongest, you'll use your prize money on upgradable parts to boost your car's ability to accelerate faster, take sharper turns, and dish out extreme punishment.
+There are two main philosophies in FlatOut 4: racing to win and racing to destroy your opponents.
 Crashing through wooden crates, giant signs, pieces of structures, other cars, and anything else you find within the race tracks fills your boost meter.
 On the other hand, you slow down as you collide with objects, giving an opening for other cars to pass you.

-Regardless of the car selected, you’ll need to adapt to the way the turning mechanics in the game functions.
+Regardless of the car selected, you'll need to adapt to the way the turning mechanics in the game function.
 Rounding a corner with other cars around can be dangerous, as the slightest tap will send you spinning out of control.
-Different cars and tracks are unlocked by playing through the career, Unless you play through the single-player options, you’ll be limited to what is available to you in quick play, which is disappointing.
+Different cars and tracks are unlocked by playing through the career.
+Unless you play through the single-player options, you'll be limited to what is available to you in quick play, which is disappointing.
 However, the different stunt-based mini-games found in FlatOut mode can be played in quick play without having to unlock them ahead of time.
 The FlatOut mode is arguably the most entertaining mode in the game, featuring over 40 different events for you to compete on the online leaderboards.
-The most enjoyable activities are locked, requiring you to net a set amount of combined score amongst the available events to unlock the next one.
-The stadium events, such as playing a round of golf by launching the driver through the windshield at giant holes, or by flinging the corpse through rings of fire are entertaining, but also difficult to control.
+The most enjoyable activities are locked, requiring you to net a set amount of combined score among the available events to unlock the next one.
+The stadium events, such as playing a round of golf by launching the driver through the windshield at giant holes, or by flinging the corpse through rings of fire, are entertaining but also difficult to control.
 They feel more akin to drunken mini-games that would be entertaining at parties, but I found the most enjoyment in the destruction derby arenas and the carnage mode.
 Arena pits you against other drivers in various enclosed environments populated with ramps, cones, tires, and other destructible objects.

 Simply Put

-FlatOut 4: Total Insanity marks the first time the series has been released on current generation platforms, and not to mention the first shot at the series by developer Kylotonn.
-It’s a shame that so much content needs to be unlocked to play in quick play and that the game lacks split-screen options.
-Online is enjoyable if you can find others to play against in any of the game’s modes.
+FlatOut 4: Total Insanity marks the first time the series has been released on current-generation platforms, and not to mention the first shot at the series by developer Kylotonn.
+It's a shame that so much content needs to be unlocked to play in quick play and that the game lacks split-screen options.
+Online is enjoyable if you can find others to play against in any of the game's modes.

 More Reviews on SelectButton